-I recently picked up two samples of soybean hulls from a large riding horse stable.
+Here is an example of two samples of soybean hulls from a large riding horse stable.
 The horses in the stable were being fed two different brands of soybean hull.
 The stable manager had gone to long lengths to balance these diets using FeedXL.
-To look at the diets on paper I expected lovely, rounded, well-conditioned horses.
+To look at the diets on paper you’d expect lovely, rounded, well-conditioned horses.

 But they weren’t.
 The horses being fed the most feed had little muscle.
 Spines were tent-shaped, rumps were flat and shoulders and chests thin and narrow.
-I was scratching my head.
-Something was wrong but I couldn’t quite put my finger on what… until I tested the soybean hulls!
+Something was wrong and it wasn’t immediately obvious… until we tested the soybean hulls!

-Using a rapid colour test to check for likely active trypsin inhibitor, I tested them to make sure they had been heat-treated enough to destroy all trace of trypsin inhibitor.
+A rapid colour test was used to check for likely active trypsin inhibitor, to make sure they had been heat-treated enough to destroy all trace of trypsin inhibitor.
 When heat treatment has been done well, the samples tested should show no trace of a colour change.
 If heat treatment was not done properly, and active trypsin inhibitor is still present, the sample turns pink.
 How pink determines how active the trypsin inhibitor will still be… more pink = more active trypsin inhibitor (which is not what we want to see).

 The ones in the back, you could see had received enough heat on the outside of the pellet to deactivate the trypsin inhibitor.
 BUT inside the pellets there was still pink indicating active trypsin inhibitor.

-I called the stable feeding these and told them to stop feeding the first pellet immediately.
+The stable feeding these was contacted and told to stop feeding the first pellet immediately.
 No wonder their horses had no muscle!
 This product, which they had been feeding for close to 8 months, would have been stopping a lot of protein digestion.
 And this is not theory… you could SEE how much these horses were deficient in protein, despite their diet containing plenty of it.

-The second pellet (in the back) I personally wouldn’t feed either.
+The second pellet (in the back) we wouldn’t recommend feeding either.
 It will put your horse in a bit of a two steps forward, one or two steps back situation… helping with energy intake but partially blocking protein digestion.

 When soybean is PROPERLY cooked, there should be ZERO trace of pink, as shown in the sample on the right here of well extruded full fat soybean.
 The sample on the left is raw, ground full fat soybean.
 It is, of course, bright pink… just to show how much the bean itself reacts with this colour test BEFORE it is cooked.